cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 parent's stack pointer register is still independent, even with `vfork`, so things just continue about their merry way regardless of any POSIX ire.</small>

-While the parent cannot handle the signal right now, it will be queued in the kernel's signal queue.
-This ensures that no more userspace instructions for this now highly fragile process will be executed, and the kernel will simply tear down the process entirely.
+Setting `0` as the PID to send the signal to kills the entire process group that the current process is in, which includes both it and its parent.
+While, of course, the parent cannot handle the signal right now, it will be queued in the kernel's signal queue.
+This ensures that no more userspace instructions for this fragile process will be executed, and the kernel will simply tear down the process entirely at the next available opportunity, which is when it goes back to sleeping state after the `vfork`ed child has finished.

 The simplicity and flexibility of the vfork approach make it ideal for most use cases.
 It doesn’t require complex setup, can easily be modified to be suitable